 Failed to refresh table.

 The table view can't reload its content.
-If the table view is currently being displayed, it will automatically close.
+If the table view is currently displayed, it will automatically close.

-Usually a table view error message includes additional details about what caused the error.
+Usually a table view error message includes details about what caused the error.
 A full list of error messages and potential solutions are listed in the following table: